Disruptive Innovation: Disruption In the Time of Cholera

-Does anyone imagine working without a smartphone anymore ?
-Or a company without internet, or doesn’t know how to take advantage of the data that we have at our disposal?
+Can anyone imagine working without a smartphone?
+Or a company without internet?
+Or a company that doesn’t know how to take advantage of the data at our disposal?
 These changes mean that we must always keep evolving and moving.

-But how?
-How do you innovate?
-How does one adapt, and how does your organization adapt to a disruptive innovation that bursts into our lives like a bull in a china shop?
+But how do you innovate?
+How does one adapt, and how does your organization adapt to disruptive innovation?

-Before you open your mouth, we advise you to keep your eyes open: what do you need in your day to day at work?
+Before you say anything, we advise you to keep your eyes open.
+Think about what you need in your day to day at work.
 Would you like something to be done differently?
 Can you think of a different way of doing things?
 Or a different use of a tool that you use every day?
 Or of a way to make your tasks easier, saving time or money …?

-You probably come up some great solutions already, but can you imagine everything you could achieve alongside your teammates?
-Your colleagues are the ones who know your needs and objectives best, and can make great ideas multiply.
+You’ve probably come up some great solutions already.
+But, can you imagine everything you could achieve alongside your teammates?
+Your colleagues are the ones who know your needs and objectives best, and they can add more great ideas.
 Let Nextinit, the innovation and collective intelligence platform, collect this flow of solutions and talent.
-And for 3 months you can try it for free ;).
+For 3 months you can try it for free!